DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 - New Content!
 New Content!
 New Content!
 New Content!
 New Content!
 New Content!
 ```

-- A coalition of countries
+- A coalition of individual countries who are joining forces for the sole reason of defeating **Faction 2**.

 ```diff
 + End of New Content!
 End of New Content!
 End of New Content!
 End of New Content!